-- 70-410: Installing and Configuring Windows Server 2012 - 70-411: Administering Windows Server 2012 - 70-412: Configuring Advanced Windows Server 2012 Services - 70-415: Implementing a Desktop Infrastructure - 70-416 Implementing Desktop Application Environments
+- 70-410: Installing and Configuring Windows Server 2012 - 70-411: Administering Windows Server 2012 - 70-412: Configuring Advanced Windows Server 2012 Services - 70-415: Implementing a Desktop Infrastructure - 70-416 Implementing Desktop Application Environments failover clustering and Hyper-V management are covered on the first three exams.
+Plus, passing these three exams means that you earn an MCSA certification for Windows Server 2012.

 The first three exams are only loosely related to VDI, but there are a couple of benefits to taking them anyway.
 First, these exams cover the infrastructure components on which the VDI deployment will be based.
+Topics such as

+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content